 The Athletic Fee supports the intercollegiate athletic programs of the university.
 Students who have paid the fee are granted free admission to all regular season games in all sports.
 Intercollegiate sports for women include basketball, cross country, volleyball, softball, soccer, and golf; and for men, baseball, basketball, football, cross country, and golf.
 For more information on UWG sports, go to www.uwgsports.com/.
 Specific questions about what the Athletic Fee funds should be directed to the Athletics Administration office.

-Note: This fee does not cover the costs of services when a student must be referred to off-campus medical personnel or facilities.
+Note: The Health Fee does not cover the costs of services when a student must be referred to off-campus medical personnel or facilities.
 It also does not provide insurance coverage.
-We strongly encourage all students to carry insurance to protect you if you are in an accident or have a serious health problem.
-For information about purchasing insurance through the University System of Georgia, please go to http://www.usg.edu/student_affairs/students/admissions_enrollment/

 This fee is used to purchase instructional technology that directly benefits students.
 This includes classroom technology like overhead projectors and smartboards, software applications, library databases, and computer hardware.
 For more information and to see a list of funded projects, visit https://apps.westga.edu/techfees/.

 This fee covers the cost of a vehicle parking permit for each student and the shuttle bus service on campus.
-The Transportation Fee insures that there is adequate parking and that the traffic flow allows students to move through the campus in a timely manner (for example, you may not ride the bus, but because other students do, the campus is less congested and parking is more available for you).
-Unlike at some institutions, there are no additional parking fees.
-More information about parking and transportation can be found at www.westga.edu/campus-life/parking/index.php
+The Transportation Fee ensures that there is adequate parking and that the traffic flow allows students to move through the campus in a timely manner (for example, you may not ride the bus, but because other students do, the campus is less congested and parking is more available for you).
+Unlike some institutions, there is no additional parking permit fee.
+More information about parking and transportation can be found at the UWG Parking and Transportation Services site.

 This fee pays for the construction and operation of the football stadium, soccer field, and softball field.
 The entire project cost $29 million.
 No state funds are available for these types of projects.
 The City of Carrollton donated 280 acres for the project; more than $5 million was raised in private donations; and the 2008-2009 Student Government Association voted to fund the remaining $24 million through student fees, because they believed this project was essential to UWG as the university grows in stature and becomes more of a destination institution for students across the state.
 The UWG Real Estate Foundation financed the stadium, and the student fee pays that “mortgage.”